Heidelberg Project: 25 Years

 The Heidelberg Project is recognized around the world as a demonstration of the power of creativity in creating hope and a bright vision for the future.
 Some of the houses that remain on Heidelberg Street include the "New White House (formerly Dotty Wotty)", "Number House" along with the Detroit Industrial Gallery, and artist studio/home that was purchased and maintained by Detroit artist Tim Burke.

 The Heidelberg Project hopes to offer a new approach to the growing problems of urban sprawl and decay facing many American and other international "Shrinking cities".
 This approach has garnered international attention, especially since the Heidelberg Project continues its maturation.
 The 20th Anniversary of the Heidelberg Project was celebrated on August 26, 2006, with a community festival, an event that ended a year of special attention.
 MTV producers filmed a segment for its show Made using the Heidelberg Project as a backdrop.
 Fashion model Kate Moss visited the Heidelberg Project with photographer Bruce Webber to photograph the City of Detroit for a special edition of W magazine in June 2006.
+In 2007, two books were published about the Heidelberg Project.
+A children's book was written by Linda McLean, and a coffee-table book, entitled Connecting the Dots: Tyree Guyton's Heidelberg Project was published by Wayne State University Press.
+In 2011, the HP released its first children's book, "Magic Trash: A Story of Tyree Guyton and His Art".